The College complies with nondiscrimination regulations under the following laws, as amended:

 - The College’s Equal Employment Opportunity policy shall be posted on all the campuses and on the website.

-An employee or applicant (“complainant”) who believes they have been subjected to discrimination, harassment, or other behavior prohibited by this rule (hereafter referred to as “prohibited conduct”) may report the alleged acts to their immediate supervisor, or the Compliance Director.
+An employee or applicant (“complainant”) who believes they have been subjected to discrimination, harassment, or other behavior prohibited by this rule (hereafter referred to as “prohibited conduct”) may report the alleged acts to their immediate supervisor, or the Director, Office of Equal Opportunity Compliance.

-Any supervisor who receives a report of prohibited conduct shall immediately notify the Compliance Director listed below and take any other steps required by this rule or applicable Board Policy.
+Any supervisor who receives a report of prohibited conduct shall immediately notify the Director, Office of Equal Opportunity Compliance listed below and take any other steps required by this rule or applicable Board Policy.

 Reports of prohibited conduct shall be made as soon as possible after the alleged act or knowledge of the alleged act.
 A failure to promptly report may impair the College’s ability to investigate and address the prohibited conduct.